How to detect a virus with a microplate reader?

 Diagnosis of acute infections by nucleic acid amplification

 Amplification of viral genetic material, followed by its detection represents a sensitive, fast, and reliable method to diagnose an infection in patient samples 17.
 As patient -derived viral nucleic acids are amplified exponentially during the procedure, the method oftentimes allows to confirm infections even before symptoms are evident, or antigens and/or antibodies appear in the bloodstream.
 Common methods include Polymerase Chain Reaction (PCR) and quantitative PCR (qPCR).
 Detection of the amplified nucleic acids can either be performed directly on an absorbance microplate reader or on a fluorescence microplate reader after appropriate staining with fluorescent dyes like Picogreen or Qubit.
 Both, PCR and qPCR, are based on a series of cycles of temperature changes, each resulting in a doubling of the previously present nucleic acid molecules.
 While regular PCR delivers a qualitative result, qPCR additionally enables to quantitate the initial amount of nucleic acid.
+Recent approaches aim to significantly reduce the time required for performing PCR procedures, as for example shown in AN370 using NextGenPCR™ and a fluorescence microplate reader to accelerate testing for SARS-CoV-2 viral RNA.

 A relatively new approach that is increasing in popularity is the Loop-mediated Amplification (LAMP) assay.
 Unlike classical PCR approaches, LAMP does not require cyclic temperature changes and can be run at a constant temperature of 65°C. The detection of the amplified nucleic acid can be either absorbance- or fluorescence-based and can easily be measured in real-time at a microplate reader with periodic shaking.
 This is demonstrated by the example of SARS-CoV-2 in the application note LAMP assay for detecting SARS-CoV-2 RNA using an absorbance-based colorimetric readout.
 LAMP has already been successfully applied to SARS-CoV-2 testing 18.
 In comparison to regular PCR-based methods, it bears cost and speed advantages, is easy to use and therefore highly automatable, making it a perfect assay for rapid virus diagnosis.